RuhiiiiMahir/ABC-Labs-Frontend/README.md

 To set up the frontend locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the HTML files in your preferred web browser or set up a local development server using tools like Node.js, npm, or Python's SimpleHTTPServer.
+2. Open the HTML files in your preferred web browser or set up a local development server.
 3. Ensure that the frontend can communicate with the backend server by updating the API endpoint URLs if necessary.

 ## Contributing